“Beware of Cheap Imitations”

 So, if you think I’m widowed, I’m not.
 I don’t live in Dallas, Texas, nor Geneva, Switzerland, or anyplace else other than Springfield, Missouri.
 Oh, and I don’t want your money – unless we’re out together and it’s your turn to pick up the tab.

-And if you think this post has been too light-hearted, you might want to consider that humor is one of the few options I have in preventing the scumbags getting to me.
+If you think this post has been too light-hearted, you might want to consider that humor is one of the few options I have in preventing the scumbags getting to me.

 I think I’ve been scammed Resources